-Revenues as a % of Annual Expenses A measure of whether the government lived within its means in the measurement year, or was required to use prior year resources to fund a portion of current year costs, or shifted the funding of some of the current year costs to future periods.
+Revenues as a % of Annual Expenses

+A measure of whether the government lived within its means in the measurement year, or was required to use prior year resources to fund a portion of current year costs, or shifted the funding of some of the current year costs to future periods.

-For the year ended September 30, 2008, Palau funded 76.6% of their expenses with current year revenues, after a number of years in which current year revenues funded all current year expenses.
-This indicates that Palau's current year costs were only partially funded with current year revenues, the rest being funded with leftover revenues from prior years.
+For the year ended September 30, 2009, Palau funded 77.8% of their expenses with current year revenues, the second consecutive period in which this has occurred.
+This indicates that Palau's current year costs were only partially funded with current year revenues, the rest being funded with carryover revenues from prior years.

-Level of Unrestricted Net Assets How do our total rainy day funds look?
+Level of Unrestricted Net Assets

+How do our total rainy day funds look?